xxrobone/quiz_react_test/README.md

 ## This is a quiz app, it's built with react using tests

-The functionality is to use mockData, with questions and 4 alternatives / choices to choose from with only one being right and 3 being wrong answers, after the questions have all been submitted show a score and answers for which questions was correct or wrong
+The functionality is to use mockData, with questions and 4 alternatives / choices to choose from with only one being right for the current question, and 3 being wrong answers.
+After the questions have all been submitted show a score and answers for which questions was correct or wrong

 It's a basic create-react-app project and I've used basic jsx and sass for styling in this project

 All tests can be found in the /src/__test__ dir

-# Components and Features to include
+# Components and Features to include 💾
 - Header (with a title)
 - Quiz component, handles state for currentQuiz, selectedAnswers and score, its is the wrapper for QuizHeader & QuizQuestions, passes the data
     - QuizHeader component is where the question is shown as title, passed in as props from data